Osmanbell/lza-oracle/docs/wiki/localNVA.md

 ### Note

 Sizing is very much driven by the actual traffic pattern.
 Consider how much traffic (volume), packets per second, etc., are involved.
-Starting with a 2-core general-purpose VM (such as a D series, e.g. ## 1.
-Create a Linux VM in Azure as an NVA

-- **Set up a Linux VM** (can be any of the supported distributions on Azure) in the desired resource group and region using the Azure portal or CLI.
-- **Ensure the VM is in the same Virtual Network, but separate subnet, as the Oracle Database**.

-### Note

-Sizing is very much driven by the actual traffic pattern.
-Consider how much traffic (volume), packets per second, etc., are involved.
 Starting with a 2-core general-purpose VM (such as a `D2s_v5` with 2 vCPUs and 8 GiB memory) may be used to gauge initial performance.
 High storage/IOPS performance SKUs are not necessary for this use case.

 ## 2. Enable IP Forwarding on the VM's NIC